-Indications Posology Duration of treatment Cryptococcosis - Treatment of cryptococcal meningitis.
-Loading dose: 400 mg on Day 1 Subsequent dose: Usually at least 6 to 8 weeks.
-In life threatening infections the daily dose can be increased to 800 mg mennigus.
-200 mg to 400 mg once daily - Maintenance therapy to prevent relapse of cryptococcal meningitis in patients with high risk of recurrence.
-200 mg once daily Indefinitely at a daily dose of 200 mg Coccidioidomycosis 200 mg to 400 mg once daily 11 months up to 24 months or longer depending on the patient.
-800 mg daily may be considered for some infections and especially for meningeal disease Invasive candidiasis Loading dose: 800 mg on Day 1 Subsequent dose: 400 mg once daily In general, the recommended duration of therapy for candidemia is for 2 weeks after first negative blood culture result and resolution of signs and symptoms attributable to candidemia.
+Indications Posology Duration of treatment Cryptococcosis - Treatment of cryptococcal meningitis Loading dose: 400 mg on Day 1 Usually at least 6 to 8 weeks.
+Subsequent dose: 200 mg to 400 mg once daily In life-threatening infections the daily dose can be increased to 800 mg. - Maintenance therapy to prevent relapse of cryptococcal meningitis in patients with high risk of recurrence 200 mg once daily Indefinitely at a daily dose of 200 mg.
+Coccidioidomycosis 200 mg to 400 mg once daily 11 months up to 24 months or longer depending on the patient.
+800 mg daily may be considered for some infections and especially for meningeal disease.
+Invasive candidiasis Loading dose: 800 mg on Day 1 Subsequent dose: 400 mg once daily In general, the recommended duration of therapy for candidemia is 2 weeks after the first negative blood culture result and resolution of signs and symptoms attributable to candidemia.
 Treatment of mucosal candidiasis - Oropharyngeal candidiasis Loading dose: 200 mg to 400 mg on Day 1 Subsequent dose: 100 mg to 200 mg once daily 7 to 21 days (until oropharyngeal candidiasis is in remission).
-Longer periods may be used in patients with severely compromised immune function - Oesophageal candidiasis Loading dose: 200 mg to 400 mg on Day 1 Subsequent dose: 100 mg to 200 mg once daily 14 to 30 days (until oesophageal candidiasis is in remission).
-Longer periods may be used in patients with severely compromised immune function - Candiduria 200 mg to 400 mg once daily 7 to 21 days.
-Longer periods may be used in patients with severely compromised immune function.
+Longer periods may be used in patients with severely compromised immune function. - Oesophageal candidiasis Loading dose: 200 mg to 400 mg on Day 1 Subsequent dose: 100 mg to 14 to 30 days (until oesophageal candidiasis is in remission).
+Longer periods may be used in patients with